nextcomputers/previous/branches/branch_softfloat/readme.previous.txt

   > Fixes bug that caused lags in responsiveness during sound output.
   > Fixes bug that caused a crash when using write protected image files.

+Previous v1.8 (unreleased):
+  > Fixes bug that caused FMOVECR to return wrong values in some cases.

  7) Running Previous
  -------------------